 Back to basics.
-As a series of my “reinventing-the-wheels” project to understand things well, I took some time to reimplement Conditional Generative Adversarial Nets from scratch.
-This is a note on it.
+As part of my “reinventing-the-wheels” project to understand things deeply, I took some time to reimplement Conditional Generative Adversarial Nets from scratch.
+This is a note on that process.

 Background

-Generative Adversarial Networks was introduced by Ian Goodfellow in 2014.
-Since then, so many different types of GANs have been invented and GANs have been one of the hottest topics in the machine learning community.
+The Generative Adversarial Networks framework was introduced by Ian Goodfellow in 2014.
+Since then, many different types of GANs have been invented, and GANs have been one of the most active research areas in the machine learning community.

-The authors presented its effectiveness by showing MNIST experiments in which the generator and the discriminator were conditioned on one-hot class labels.
+The authors demonstrated its effectiveness through MNIST experiments in which the generator and discriminator were conditioned on one-hot class labels.

 Implementation

 OK, time to code.
-My implementation of the original GANs (gan.py is the main and models are defined in models/original_gan.py) and Conditional GAN.
+My implementations: the original GAN (gan.py is the main file; models are defined in models/original_gan.py) and Conditional GAN.

-1. Model definition: now the input size of the first layer of the network is z_dim+num_classes.
+1. Model definition: the input size of the first layer is now z_dim + num_classes.

 Model definition